input-output-hk/engineering/blog/2023-01-25-hs-bindgen-introduction.md

 > **Why FFI (Foreign Function Interface)?**
 >
 > Solving the [interoperability](https://docs.rust-embedded.org/book/interoperability/) problem means:
+>
-> 1. designing a protocol that allows two codes written with different languages and using different runtime systems to communicate
+> 1. designing a protocol that allows two codes written with different languages and using different runtime systems to communicate ;
-> 2. designing tools and methods to build, to bundle, and to distribute such polyglot code bases (what developers fear most)
+> 2. designing tools and methods to build, to bundle, and to distribute such polyglot code bases (what developers fear most).
 >
 > As our main criterion is performance, we want a solution with a minimal overhead.
 In particular, we want to avoid the use of any solution that relies on syscalls (like I/Os) and on costly data (de)serialization.
 >